Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: ClearNight

-\textbf{Dynamic Weather Degradation Modeling.} The dynamic selection module adaptively selects candidate units based solely on the visual content of each input sample, which fails to fully capture the correlations and distinctive characteristics of different weather types, thereby limiting its effectiveness in handling challenging multi-weather scenarios.
-To address this, we introduce a weather instructor to associate distinct weather types with designated candidate units, enabling more structured modeling and improving generalization across diverse weather combinations.
+\textbf{Dynamic Weather Degradation Modeling.} Relying solely on visual content would limit the ability to capture the correlations and distinctive characteristics of different weather types, thereby hindering the module's effectiveness in complex multi-weather scenarios.
+To better associate distinct weather types with designated candidate units, we reorganize the dynamic selection module and introduce a new component, the weather instructor ($\mathcal{F}^\mathrm{WI}(\cdot)$).

-Specifically, we reorganize the dynamic selection module into distinct parts: the candidate units, router and gating layer serve as dynamic allocators, while the shared linear layers preceding them functions as the knowledge-sharing unit.
-We further introduce a classifier after the knowledge-sharing unit as weather instructor to aggregate features corresponding to the same weather condition by learning a set of prototypes (one for each single weather degradation): where $\mathrm{KSU}(\cdot)$ and $\mathrm{WI}(\cdot)$ denote the knowledge-sharing unit and weather instructor, respectively. $\mathbf{f}^{a}_\textit{enc}$ indicates the output of the encoder, and $y^a$ is the weather type predicted by the $a$-th dynamic selection module.

-The weather instructor performs multi-label classification on each input, supervised by a binary cross-entropy loss $\mathcal{L}_\textit{bce}$ with respect to the corresponding weather tags.
-During training, these prototypes pull the features from the corresponding weather towards themselves.
-Under the guidance of the weather instructor, features $\bar{\mathbf{f}}^a$ of the images affected by the same weather degradations tend to share similar representations.
-Consequently, the dynamic allocator is implicitly guided to be weather-aware and consistently selects similar candidate units for the inputs affected by the same weather degradations, thereby improving the diversity and specificity of candidate units and restoration effectiveness.
+In the new design, features first pass through a knowledge-sharing unit ($\mathcal{F}^\mathrm{KSU}(\cdot)$), which is composed of shared linear layers preceding the dynamic allocator.
+The output of the knowledge-sharing unit is then utilized by the weather instructor, which classifies degradations and learns weather-specific prototypes to aggregate features from the same weather conditions: